* PUBLIC NOTICE: The Walton County Probate Court will be closed on Monday, May 30, 2022, in observance of Memorial Day. *

 *** PUBLIC NOTICE: Transitional and Amended Guidelines for In-Court Proceedings Order was issued on August 3, 2021. ***

-*** PUBLIC NOTICE: Tenth Order Extending Declaration of Judicial Emergency was issued as of January 8, 2021. ***
+*** PUBLIC NOTICE: Fifteenth Order Extending Declaration of Judicial Emergency was issued on June 7, 2021. ***

 *** PUBLIC NOTICE: Effective August 1, 2020, due to an increase in GBI/Federal Records check, the cost for a new Firearms License will increase to $79.00.***

 *** PUBLIC NOTICE: The Court requires applicants to apply for a Firearms License online at www.georgiaprobaterecords.com to receive a confirmation number.
 After you receive a confirmation number, you will need to schedule your appointment by clicking here. ***

 *** PUBLIC NOTICE: The Court requires applicants to apply for a Marriage License online at www.georgiaprobaterecords.com to receive a confirmation number.
 After you receive a confirmation number, you will need to schedule your appointment by clicking here. ***

 *** PUBLIC NOTICE: During this time, the Probate Court asks that any and all court filings be sent via mail.
 Thank you. ***